-Proforma Invoice: A typical end-to-end import process starts with an inquiry, leading up to a request for a quotation for the item to be imported.
-In such a transaction, the quotation will be provided as a proforma invoice that will help the importer to arrange for a Letter of Credit (if needed) and other necessary import licenses.
+Proforma Invoice: A typical end-to-end import process starts with an inquiry leading to a request for a quotation for the item to be imported.
+In such a transaction, the quotation will be provided as a proforma invoice that will help the importer arrange for a Letter of Credit (if needed) and other necessary import licenses.
 Typically, proforma invoices are like final/commercial invoices.
 The difference is that a proforma invoice provides an estimate for the final amount of an order.
 A commercial invoice shows the final amount that should be paid.
-Details in a proforma invoice include:
+Details in a proforma invoice include the following:

 - The buyer (importer) and the seller (the supplier) in the transaction

 - The Harmonized System classification of goods (HS Code)

 - Price of the item(s) to be imported

 - International Commercial Terms (INCOTERM) of payment